 AAOS/OTA Orthopaedic Trauma Update in Tactics and Techniques

-- Tips to avoid complications such as infection, implant failure, and nonunions
+- Avoid complications such as infection, implant failure, and nonunions

 - Execute open and minimally invasive surgical approaches focusing on relevant anatomy, implant position, and clamp position for fracture fixation

 - Manage patient cases involving fracture specific timing, staging principles and positioning methods

 AAOS designates this live activity for a pending number of AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credits commensurate with the extent of their participation in the activity.

 For Physicians: The American Academy of Orthopaedic Surgeons is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education (CME) for physicians.